 Is It Time for Hyundai and Kia to Issue a Recall?

-The Center for Auto Safety (CAS) is urging Kia and Hyundai to issue recalls for vehicles that allegedly have an increased risk of catching fire.
+The Center for Auto Safety (CAS) is urging Kia and Hyundai to issue recalls for vehicles that may pose an increased risk of fire.
 CAS is the nonprofit group credited with pushing for a recall of Firestone tires almost 20 years ago.
-Now, the organization is calling on Hyundai and Kia to issue a recall before people are hurt, or worse, killed by an issue that could be affecting the engines in certain vehicles.
+Now, the organization is calling on Hyundai and Kia to issue a recall before people are hurt —or worse, killed — by an issue that could be affecting engines in certain vehicles.

 The National Highway Traffic Safety Administration (NHTSA) has reportedly received more than 350 complaints involving the alleged defect.
 According to consumers affected by the issue, their vehicles caught fire without being involved in a collision.